ami-iit/ironcub-mk1-software/models/README.md

 ## iRonCub models

-The models have been developed starting from the [iCub 2.5 models](https://github.com/robotology/icub-models/tree/master/iCub/robots).
+The URDF models have been developed starting from the [iCub 2.5 models](https://github.com/robotology/icub-models/tree/master/iCub/robots).
 More in details, the same files have been copied and adapted to generate the iRonCub models.

-Versions:

-- iRonCub Mk1
-It's the first iRonCub version.
-It has been generated starting from the CAD model.
-The conf and the meshes are independent from [icub-models](https://github.com/robotology/icub-models).
+**Versions:**

-- iRonCub Mk1_1
+- `iRonCub Mk1`: it's the first iRonCub version.
-It's the intermediate version after iRonCub Mk1 version.
-It has been generated starting from the CAD model.
-The conf and the meshes are independent from [icub-models](https://github.com/robotology/icub-models).
+- `iRonCub Mk1_1`: it's an intermediate version after iRonCub Mk1 version.

 ### How to use models in Gazebo (on Linux)
-You should add these lines in your `.bashrc` (**warning**! not needed if you source the `setup.sh` file as described in this [README](../software/README.md#ironcub-simulink-library))
+You should add these lines in your `.bashrc` (**warning**! not needed if you source the `setup.sh` file as described in this [README](../lib/README.md#ironcub-simulink-library))

 ``` bash
 export COMPONENT_IRONCUB_PREFIX=[path where this repository is stored]